-Emotional Writing: One Surprising Method for Capturing Readers' Emotions
+Emotional Writing: One Surprising Method for Creating Emotion in Your Readers

 List down the emotions that come to mind.
 Then think harder, and jot down a few more.
 Pick one or two surprising emotions and use them to write a scene, layering them over and around the obvious emotion to create a richer reading experience.

 Write for fifteen minutes.
-When you’re finished, post your work in the comments section, if you wish, and don’t forget to provide feedback for your fellow writers!
+When you’re finished, post your work in the practice box, and don’t forget to provide feedback for your fellow writers!